mostafa-asg/hugo/content/post/writing-internal-dsl-in-scala.md

 ```
 or
 ```
-      dfa.states(Seq( "S0" , "S1" , "S2" , "S3"))
+      dfa.states(Seq( S0 , S1 , S2 , S3))
 ```
 But the former is more readable.
 I also modeled DFA's states like this:
 ```
-trait State
+sealed trait State

-case object S0 extends State
-case object S1 extends State
-case object S2 extends State
-case object S3 extends State
+final case object S0 extends State final case object S1 extends State final case object S2 extends State final case object S3 extends State
 ```
-Of course you could model states as simple string like "S0" or "S1" but this way is
+Of course you could model states as simple string like "S0" or "S1" but
-more type safe.
+this way is more type safe.
 **finalStates** method is also like **states** method so let's jump to the
 **transitions** method.
-The interesting thing here is:
+The interesting thing, is in transitions block:
 ```
     transition on 'A' from St0 to St2 transition on 'B' from St0 to St1
 ```
-It 's just infix notaion method call mixed with some method chaining. *transition* is
+It 's just infix notaion method call mixed with some method chaining.
-a variable of type **Transition**:
+*transition* is a parameter of type **Transition**:
 ```
 class Transition {
   // code removed for brevity